knative/docs/serving/DNS.md

-Once the domain update has propigated, you can then access your app using the FQDN of the deployed route, for example `http://helloworld-go.default.knative.dev`
+Once the domain update has propigated, you can then access your app using the fully qualified domain name of the deployed route, for example `http://helloworld-go.default.knative.dev`